pyloid/docs/getting-started/installation.md

 # Installation

-## Pylon Installation Guide
+## pylon-app Installation Guide

-To use Pylon, make sure you have the required versions of Python and Node.js installed on your system.
+To use pylon-app, make sure you have the required versions of Python and Node.js installed on your system.
 Follow the instructions below to set up your environment.

 ### Prerequisites